richa-z/Snky/README.md

 The powershell code will install Python 3.10.11, latest version of Snky and create a shortcut in the startup folder.
 Then it shuts off the computer.

+## Known Bugs
+- Files that are generated with commands do not send.